-CNIDA OF TEALIA CRASSICORNIS (discharged).
+CNIDA OF B. CRASSICORNIS (discharged).

-twelve in all-having an inclination of 70° from the common axis.
-In those similarly placed in Caryophyllia Smithii [now under your observation], the strebla is composed, as you may perceive, of three equidistant bands, each of which makes about ten turns-thirty in all-with an inclination of about 40° from the axis.
+"In the ecthorea emitted by chambered cnida from the craspeda of Tealia crassicornis, the screw is formed of a single band, having an inclination of 45° to the axis, and becoming invisible when it has made seven volutions.
+In those from the same organ in S. parasitica, we find the screw of two equidistant bands, each of which makes about six turns-twelve in all having an inclination of 70° from the common axis.
+In those similarly placed in Cyathina Smithii [now under your observation], the strebla is composed, as you may perceive, of three equidistant bands, each of which makes about ten turns-thirty in all with an inclination of about 40° from the axis.
 In every case the spiral runs from the east towards the north, supposing the axis to point perpendicularly upwards.

-Sometimes, especially after having been expelled for some time, the wall of the ecthoreum becomes so attenuated as to be evanescent, while the strebla is still distinctly visible.
+"Sometimes, especially after having been expelled for some time, the wall of the ecthoreum becomes so attenuated as to be evanescent, while the strebla is still distinctly visible.
 An inexperienced observer would be liable, under such circumstances, to suppose that the screw, when formed of a single band, as in T. crassicornis, is itself the wire; an error into which I had myself formerly fallen.
 An error of another kind I fell into, in supposing that the triple screw of the wire in C. Smithii was a series of overlapping plates: the structure of the weapon is the same in all cases (with the variations in detail that I have just indicated); and the structure is, I am now well assured, a spiral thickened band running round the wall of the ecthoreum on its exterior surface.
-I have been able, when examining such large forms as those of Corynactis viridis and Caryophyllia Smithii, with a power of 750 diameters, to follow the course of the screw, as it alternately approached and receded from the eye, by altering the focus of the object-glass, so as to bring each part successively into the sphere of vision.
+I have been able, when examining such large forms as those of Corynactis viridis and Cyathina Smithii, with a power of 750 diameters, to follow the course of the screw, as it alternately approached and receded from the eye, by altering the focus of the object-glass, so as to bring each part successively into the sphere of vision.

-These thickened spiral bands afford an insertion for a series of firm bristles, which appear to have a broad base and to taper to a point.
+"These thickened spiral bands afford an insertion for a series of firm bristles, which appear to have a broad base and to taper to a point.
 Their length I cannot determinately indicate, but I have traced it to an extent which considerably exceeds the diameter of the ecthoreum.
 These barbed bristles are denominated pterygia.

-The number of pterygia appears to vary within slight limits.
-As well as I have been able to make out, there are but eight in a single volution of the one-banded strebla in T. crassicornis; while in the more complex screws of S. parasitica, Cor. viridis, and Car.
+"The number of pterygia appears to vary within slight limits.
+As well as I have been able to make out, there are but eight in a single volution of the one-banded strebla in T. crassicornis; while in the more complex screws of S. parasitica, Cor. viridis, and Cy.
 Smithii, there appear to be twelve in each volution.

-The barbs, when they first appear, invariably project in a diagonal direction from the ecthoreum; and sometimes they maintain this posture.
+"The barbs, when they first appear, invariably project in a diagonal direction from the ecthoreum; and sometimes they maintain this posture.
 But more commonly, either in an instant, or slowly and gradually, they assume a reverted direction.